FrancescoMaisto/FrancescoMaisto.github.io/inovel/docs/data-structure.md

 ```

 ### Variables
 An array of objects where each object represents a _Story_'s variable.
-The _variables_ array is used to declare all the variables that are going to be used in the Story.
+The _Variables_ array is used to declare all the variables that are going to be used in the _Story_.
 Each variable object has the following properties:

 | Property | Data Type | Requirement | Description |
 | --- | --- | --- | --- |